5. Securing Embedded UIs

 });

-When PayEngine library needs the access token, it will use the fetchAccessToken to ask the host application to make a server side call and obtain the access token.
-It is important to note that PayEngine will call fetchAccessToken whenever access token is needed or when it needs to be refreshed.
+When Platform library needs the access token, it will use the fetchAccessToken to ask the host application to make a server side call and obtain the access token.
+It is important to note that Platform will call fetchAccessToken whenever access token is needed or when it needs to be refreshed.

-This example demonstrates how to implement client-side code using PayEngine's public key and fetchAccessToken callback, ensuring that sensitive private key data remains secure and never exposed to the client side.
+This example demonstrates how to implement client-side code using Platform's public key and fetchAccessToken callback, ensuring that sensitive private key data remains secure and never exposed to the client side.

 import { useEffect } from "react";